 For some types there is a default protocol, indicated by default, which it may be possible to specify.
 And for Domain = local, if a protocol is pecified, it must be default.

 The Opts argument is intended for "other" options.
-Currently the only supported option(s) are netns, which is only supported on the linux platform and debug (controls debug printouts during the open call).
+The supported option(s) are described below: